frankstepanski/node-express-course/week3/readme.md

 ![browser users dev tool](images/browser-users-dev-tools.png)

 Great, we displayed all of our users, but what if we want just one particular user?
+Maybe a user with a specific **id**?

-We can use the **id** property to get a specific user by passing it as a **route parameter**. :cowboy_hat_face:
+We can reference the **id** property to get a specific user by passing that value as a **route parameter**. :cowboy_hat_face:

 ```
 app.get('/users/:id', (req, res, next) => {